Annual General Meeting

 3. Important Information for Election Candidates

-The UKSSC ExCo will be expanding its membership to include thirteen (13) members for the upcoming academic year (AY21/22).
+The UKSSC ExCo includes thirteen (13) members for the upcoming academic year (AY22/23).
 Please refer to the Appendix for the list of available positions and their respective descriptions.

 During the AGM, Presidential and Vice Presidential Candidates will be entitled to a live three-minute speech while all other Candidates will be entitled to a live two-minute speech.
 This will be followed by a Q&A segment with present attendees.